elhamjahani/my-pro/README_Task1.md

 ```

 #### Known limitations / bugs
-if the OS has not the shuf or seq command you can use below link to install it:
+If the OS has not the shuf or seq command you can use below link to install it:

 <https://command-not-found.com/shuf>